tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 <li>If <=1: Fraction of the dataset to include in the test set.</li>
 <li>If >1: Number of rows to include in the test set.</li>
 </ul>
-This parameter is ignored if the train and test set are provided.
+Is ignored if the train and test set are provided.
 </blockquote>
 <strong>n_jobs: int, optional (default=1)</strong>
 <blockquote>